istio/istio.io/content/docs/tasks/security/rbac-groups/index.md

     EOF
     {{< /text >}}

-1. To assign the `httpbin-viewer` role to users in the `group1`, create the `bind-httpbin-viewer` service role binding.
+1. To assign the `httpbin-viewer` role to users in `group1`, create the `bind-httpbin-viewer` service role binding.

     {{< text bash >}}